-Skip to 0 minutes and 6 secondsMy name is Loyiso Dunga.
+Skip to 0 minutes and 6 seconds My name is Loyiso Dunga.
 I’m from South Africa.

-Skip to 0 minutes and 14 seconds I am currently a master’s student, and my project entails mapping South African kelp forests.
-And the second aspect of this project is to assess the ecosystem condition.
-I’m actually participating in this workshop because they are using an international Red Listing of Ecosystem approach.
-We are quite interested in using this approach further inside Africa to assess our ecosystems.
-So currently what is happening, we have about 151 marine ecosystem types.
-And then we’ve attempted to use this to move from our original means of ecosystem assessment, and then we are adopting the international standard, which is the IUCN.
-So I am here to actually gain more knowledge and learn from experts from around the world.
+Skip to 0 minutes and 14 seconds I am currently a master’s student, and my project entails mapping South African kelp forests, and then the second aspect of this project is to assess the ecosystem condition.
+I’m actually participating in this workshop because they are using an international red listing of ecosystem approach.
+We are quite interested in using this approach further in South Africa to assess our ecosystems.
+Currently, what is happening– we have about 151 modern ecosystem types, and then we’ve attempted to move from our original means of ecosystem assessment.
+And then we are adopting the international standard, which is the IUCN, so I am here to actually gain more knowledge and learn from experts from around the world.

 Global reach, local impacts

-IUCN Red List of Ecosystems is having an impact on conservation around the world.
+The IUCN Red List of Ecosystems is having an impact on conservation around the world.
 You can be part of this positive change.

 Uptake and impact around the world

 Our team recently reviewed the progress of IUCN Red List of Ecosystems.
 We found substantial outcomes and impacts since 2014, when the Red List of Ecosystems was adopted as the global standard by the IUCN.
 There’s been remarkable uptake by governments, industry and communities.

 We’ll examine some of these success stories in this course.
 The Red List of Ecosystems can provide critical information on sustainable development and human well-being.
 It can help governments, industry and commerce to make decisions that work for everyone.

 We need your help

 To fully harness the power of the Red List of Ecosystems we need more assessments, collaborators and conservation action.
 Our aim is to assess all the ecosystems of the world by 2025.

 Like Loyiso Dunga, you can contribute to this project, starting here in this course.
 Take a moment to share why you joined this course and what kinds of things do you hope to gain from studying the Red List of Ecosystems?
 Like Loyiso, you may be inspired by a passion for a particular ecosystem.

 © Deakin University